5 ways to create mistake-based learning environments

 - The setup of different product bundles in a home or workplace.

-- Comparisons of different product materials, dimensions and features, and evaluate which are best suited for particular environments or locations.
+- Different product materials, dimensions and features, to evaluate which are best suited for particular environments or locations.

-- Their plans for marketing and product placement within a store or showroom.
+- Plans for marketing and product placement within a store or showroom.

 5. VR (Virtual Reality)

-Virtual reality (VR) places the learner in 360°computer-generated surroundings which they may navigate and interact with.
+Virtual reality (VR) places the learner in 360° computer-generated surroundings which they can navigate and interact with.
 The logistics and aviation industry in particular has been ahead of the game using VR as an immersive training experience, allowing employees to learn in a safe, fun and truly memorable way.